paulahemsi/Inception/README.md

 ## docker_compose

 A docker compose is used for running multiple containers as a single service.
 In compose service, each container runs in isolarion but can interact with each other with no limitations

+The `docker-compose.yml` file will contain the service definitions for the setup.
+A **service** in Compose is a **running container**, and service definitions specify information about how each container will run.

+Using Compose, you can define different services in order to run multi-container applications, since Compose allows you to link these services together with shared networks and volumes.

 ```yml
 # docker-compose.yml